HOME

 Pushing-hands

-Pushing hands training practices (of one format or another) are found in a variety of martial arts, and have many millions of practitioners.
-It is the format known as "Crane-style Pushing-hands" to which this website is dedicated.
-It is meditative and non-martial and has a unique method by which a practitioner deals with pushes across his centre-line; and (purely for the sake of brevity) it is hereon, exclusively referred to simply as “Pushing-hands”.
+"Pushing hands" training practices (of one format or another) are found in a variety of martial arts, and have many millions of practitioners.
+This website is dedicated to the format known as "Crane-style Pushing-hands"It is meditative and non-martial and has a unique method by which a practitioner deals with pushes across his centre-line.

-Pushing-hands encourages thought-free, harmonious interaction between practitioners by advocating the "watercourse-way", in which force is never met with force but is redirected, using pliancy and natural flowing movements.
+Pushing-hands encourages thought-free, harmonious interaction between practitioners by advocating the "watercourse-way", in which force is never met with force but is deflected, using pliancy and natural flowing movements.
 Central to this "empty-handed art” is the dynamic, vital, mobile interplay between two training-partners who maintain continuous, meaningful, physical contact.
 It is non-competitive and is, in fact, a form of interactive moving-meditation, an antidote to aggression-promoting martial arts.

-At its simplest, alternating training-partners attempt to severely upset each other’s balance/posture via a push, each attempt being averted and then immediately responded to with a counter attempt.
+At its simplest, alternating training-partners attempt to severely upset each other’s balance/posture via a push, each attempt being neutralised and then immediately responded to with a counter attempt.
 Once a practitioner’s body has acquired such attributes as "contact reflexes", (i.e. touch-triggered reactions,) and the ability to "borrow force", Pushing-hands serves as a fundamental framework within which an infinite variety of forces can be safely experienced.

 CONTACT THE AUTHORS